“a beautiful conflation of Japanese minimalism and western abstraction” Neil Cameron The Scotsman

-Between 2011 and 2018 these were then developed into unique large scale drawings or limited edition prints, often incorporating the digital medium of laser cutting and etching, some pieces being created collaboratively with groups in the community.
+Between 2011 and 2018 Jenny’s work was developed into unique large scale drawings or limited edition prints, often incorporating the digital medium of laser cutting and etching, some pieces being created collaboratively with groups in the community.
 These socially engaged, site-specific work are derived from people’s hand written answers to the title question, which are then laser cut into paper, or other materials such as acrylic or the landscape.
 Jenny works with groups in the community to create unique collective artworks, in which each individual makes a very tangible and identifiable contribution; their original handwriting being laser cut into the fabric of the artwork created.
 This work explores writing as a form of drawing and often incorporates the use of social media and new technology within the creative process, alongside more traditional methods of drawing and mark making.
 Work can be commissioned on a large scale for specific spaces or created as signed, limited edition prints, framed for the domestic or corporate environment.
 Please get in touch if you would like to discuss a commission for your company, organisation or home.

 In 2018 Jenny began to take inspiration form the natural world.
 Between 2018-2020 she created a series of limited edition laser engraved prints Medicinal Nature, inspired by everyday plants and shrubs which are believed to have medicinal qualities.
 The prints have a delicate, sepia, victorian quality, despite being created with the new technology of laser cutting.

-During Lockdown in 2020, inspired by her daily walks to Portobello beach, Jenny returned to painting landscape, something that inspired her in the very early days, when she started painting.
-She is currently inspired by the landscape on the Isle of Lewis in the Outer Hebrides and is currently developing a new body of work in response to this inspiration.
+During Lockdown in 2020, inspired by her daily walks to Portobello beach, Jenny returned to painting landscape, the west coast landscape having been her inspiration in the very early years of her career.
+She is currently developing a new body of work in response to her experience of living and working on the Isle of Lewis and participated in Open Studios Hebredies in July/August 2023.